hzonz/custom-stack-cards/README.en.md

 HACS installation supports official custom card management

 # Special Note
-This library and parts of the documentation were assisted and organized with
+This library and parts of the documentation were assisted and organized with **ChatGPT**.